High School Equivalency [HSE]

 • Want a paper/pencil test?
 Pick the HiSET.
 GED is computer-only!

-• Each test requires a written essay.
+• Each test requires a written/typed essay.

 • Each test has an option to take a shorter, inexpensive "readiness" assessment to see if you're likely to pass the actual test.

 • Each test allows for accommodations, if you qualify.
+You may want to get a copy of your most recent IEP or 504 plan.

 1. Find an accredited program to help you prepare for the test.
 We may be biased, but we recommend Warren Woods Adult Education.
 Some people prefer to study on their own, and that's okay.
 It can also get really overwhelming if you struggle to teach yourself new concepts or need something explained to you.
 That's why prep programs exist, so take advantage of what they can offer!
+Check out our Registration link for more information on becoming a student at Warren Woods.

 2. Talk to the program staff - counselors, administrators, and teachers.
 We can offer you suggestions, guidance, and instruction for your HSE journey.
 We may also recommend pre-HSE/ABE classes if your test scores suggest that you might need a little extra help with some basic skills.